0riginaln0/nodpi/README.md

 pros:
 - Doesn't break other sites (at least for me)
 - Just a Python script.
-Not a Linux Service.
+Not a Linux Service
 - Easier to set up

 cons: